alirezaNkBk/My-CV-and-other-stuff/README.md

-# This is another repoo
+# This is a demo repository
-adding next line
+in this repository I am just going to introduce my self As you can find my CV and a lot of stuff here.